 Company Logo - Home Link

-This post is about SummerStage, a series of free concerts held in Central Park every summer, and is updated for 2024.
+A highlight of every NYC summer is SummerStage, a series of free outdoor concerts held in Central Park every summer.

 SUMMERSTAGE

-Every summer since 1986, a series of free concerts called SummerStage has been held in Central Park.
+Every summer since 1986, a series of free concerts called SummerStage is held in Central Park.

-Though most of the shows are in Central Park, there are also concerts in Harlem at Marcus Garvey Park, Coney Island's Amphitheater, and other locations over all 5 boroughs.
+Though most of the shows are in Central Park, there are also concerts in Harlem at Marcus Garvey Park, Coney Island's Amphitheater, and other locations in NYC's five boroughs.

 They also have stand-up comedy, dance performances, and sometimes Broadway musical performances.

-A few shows are benefit concerts and require tickets, but those are benefit shows to raise money to keep the rest of the concerts free.
+A few shows are benefit concerts, so you'll have to buy tickets, but those are benefit shows to raise money to keep the rest of the concerts free.

 Where is SummerStage?

-The stage is located in Central Park at Rumsey Playfield near 5th Avenue and 72nd Street.
+The stage is in Central Park at Rumsey Playfield near 5th Avenue and 72nd Street.

 Where is Summerstage NYC